Orlando Vacation Tips: Traveling with Autism

 Your chosen accommodations can have a big effect on the success of your family’s vacation.
 A busy hotel might be too hectic for some special needs children.
 They may not do well in crowded public areas like swimming pools, and frustration builds more easily when everyone’s stuffed together into a small room.

-Consider booking a condo, town home, or vacation pool home for your family as a more spacious option.
-Vacation pool homes are especially good options if your child will only be able to handle the theme parks on a limited basis or if you’ve visiting in the crowded summer or holiday season.
-The home can act as a quiet retreat, and the pool is a private spot reserved just for your own family’s enjoyment.
+Consider booking a condo, townhome, or vacation pool home for your family as a more spacious option.
+Vacation pool homes are especially good options if your child will only be able to handle the theme parks on a limited basis or if you’re visiting in the crowded summer or holiday season.
+All of the homes we offer are autism friendly because the home can act as a quiet retreat, and the pool is a private spot reserved just for your own family’s enjoyment.